matluz20/anyservice-awscode-docker/README.md

 We use this new feature to run a script that cancels jobs in CodeBuild when they are canceled in GitLab.

-To simplify the use of the after-script hook, you can setup a template yaml file in a central repository that you can then[include in all your projects](include link to gitlab doc).
+To simplify the use of the after-script hook, you can setup a template yaml file in a central repository that you can then [include in all your projects](https://docs.gitlab.com/ee/ci/yaml/includes.html).

 An example of this file is provided in the examples/gitlab folder.